-Pyramid is a lot like Django, except with a heavier focus on modularity.
-It comes with a smaller number of libraries ("batteries") built-in, and encourages users to extend its base functionality.
+Pyramid is a very flexible framework with a heavy focus on modularity.
+It comes with a small number of libraries ("batteries") built-in, and encourages users to extend its base functionality.

 Pyramid does not have a large user base, unlike Django and Flask.
 It's a capable framework, but not a very popular choice for new Python web applications today.